fareen341/Django-notes/README.md

 <QuerySet [<Contact: fareen>, <Contact: sam>]>

 ADDING DATA:
-We can add and edit the record in db using filters.
+We can add and edit the record in db using create.
 To add the record
  joe = Address.objects.create(email="Joe@123",city="mumbai").save()		//it'll without save() too
 </pre>